empathyco/x/packages/x-components/static-docs/experience-search-and-discovery/popular-searches.md

 ::: interact

 Want to know more?
-Learn how to [configure](/develop-empathy-platform/ui-reference/) your web experience.
+Learn how to [configure](/develop-empathy-platform/ui-reference/components/popular-searches) your web experience.

 :::

-[//]: # 'To see Popular Searches in action, play with our showcase'